 Famous for its low rates, the Hoxton deserves credit for many other things.
-First, there’s the hip Shoreditch location – hip enough for Soho House to have taken over the downstairs bar-brasserie a couple of years ago.
+First, there’s the hip Shoreditch location – hip enough for Soho House to have taken over the downstairs bar-brasserie a few years ago.

 Then there are the great design values.
-Finally, the rooms are well thought out, if mostly rather small, with lots of nice touches – free milk in the fridges, a cold snack for breakfast, free wireless internet.
-Nowadays, there are even three individually designed suites.
-The downside?
-The hotel’s popularity.
-If you don’t book well in advance and plan to visit during the week rather than at the weekend, you could pay as much as at one of the big chains.
+Finally, the rooms are well thought out, if mostly rather small, with lots of nice touches – free fresh milk in the fridges, a cold snack for breakfast, free Wi-Fi.
+Nowadays, there are even some individually designed suites – at the same price as the other rooms, but first-come, first-served.